 The EPS system requires an engine RPM input to support the speedsensitive functionality of the system.
-Engine RPM can come from two sources: an NMEA2000 network, or an analog tachometer.
+Engine RPM can come from three sources: an NMEA2000 network, a J1939 engine network, or an analog tachometer.
 Review the instructions in section 6.5 and: